Midday Preview with Mime Thurs, November 21, 2019 at 1:15 PM

-Gianettini’s Italian-language oratorio L’huomo in bivio depicts a man at the crossroads between Heaven and Hell.
+This season, music director Jeremy Rhizor teams up with movement director Tony Lopresti to create a comprehensive and totally original visual and listening experience.
+In “The Man at the Crossroads”, they combine a highly dramatic 17th-century oratorio, Gianettini’s L’huomo in bivio in an American premiere with a lecture and a reception at its midpoint.
+The oratorio depicts a man at the crossroads between Heaven and Hell.
 An eloquent exchange between the man (Huomo), his guardian angel (Angelo), a demon (Demonio), and the narrator (Testo) weighs pleasure versus sanctity as the purpose and summit of the man’s life.

 Jeremy Rhizor, music director & violin